 Postgraduate courses by teaching area

-Curtin's business courses can equip you with the skills and knowledge to pursue a variety of careers - from accounting, to tourism and events management, marketing and public relations.
+Curtin's business and law courses can equip you with the skills and knowledge to pursue a variety of careers - from accounting, to tourism and events management, marketing and public relations.

 Our graduates have the competence to work in the private, government, not-for-profit and small business sectors, as well as across a broad spectrum of industries such as oil and gas, mining, finance and banking, health and agriculture.

-Curtin Business School's Advisory Boards and Council are made up of business leaders in each of the disciplines of the faculty.
+Faculty of Business and Law's Advisory Boards and Council are made up of business leaders in each of the disciplines of the faculty.
 This ensures our courses are current and relevant, and our graduates are job ready.
-As a result, Curtin Business School alumni are highly valued by industry.
+As a result, our business and law alumni are highly valued by industry.

 - Advanced Accounting